 Magdalena “Lena” Grimm was born at 4 PM on 15 July 1847 in Oberhoffen Les-Wissembourg, Bas Rhin, Alsace to George Michel Grimm and Catherine Miller (spelled Müller in the old records).
 On the Bas Rhin birth record, her French name is used: Madeleine.
 Lena was the second child born to George Michel and Catherine, but the first born after they married.
-One elder sis, Catherine, was born 1842, married Philip Guenther from Alsace. and lived in Buffalo.Thus far we have found one younger sister, Marguerite, b.
-1850.
+One elder sis, Catherine, was born 1842, married Philip Guenther from Alsace. and lived in Buffalo.A younger sister, Marguerite, born in 1850 would marry Jacob Hausaurer .

 Here is a transcription of her birth certificate: